BerMPirozzo/Deep-Visual-Odometry/README.md

    d) Run the gmapping node.

-   e) Open the CNN model and input the colour monocular image from the camera published on the topic /pioneer3at/camera/image_raw.
+   e) The model is compressed within the Model folder.
+Therefore, select all the files and decompress them.
+Then, open the CNN model and input the colour monocular image from the camera published on the topic /pioneer3at/camera/image_raw.

    f) Publish the poses.csv file to the /waypoint_markers topic and start the move_base server so it can choose a path for the robot to follow.